himalaya-digital/docker-laravel/README.md

 This docker setup for development laravel based project.
 Two way to use this:

+## How to use?

+First, choose the version, then...

 ### A. Without laravel project
 1. Create new folder `mkdir newapp`
 2. Create docker-compose.yml `touch docker-compose.yml`